- Psychology & Spirit

 - Experienced teacher in adult education and University

-- Ordained in the American Baptist tradition; spent 15 years in pastoral leadership in San Jose
+- Ordained in the American Baptist tradition; I served for 15 years in pastoral leadership in San Jose and continue to preach and teach in different congregations.

 For nearly 40 years, I have been active in interfaith dialogue, study, and relationship building.
 I began with Jewish/Christian dialogue in the early 1970's and during my theological education had the opportunity to study with the Center for Judaic Studies at the Graduate Theological Union and at Hillel at the University of California, Berkeley.